12+ reasons why you should get Windows 10 April 2018 Update

 4. With Diagnostic Data Viewer you can view the data that Windows 10 sends to Microsoft

 After all the controversy about Windows 10 data collection systems, Microsoft decided to improve its approach and offer as much transparency as possible.
-As a result, with Windows 10 Spring Creators Update, we have a new Diagnostic Data Viewer app, that shows you, in plain text, all the diagnostic information Windows 10 sends to Microsoft.
+As a result, with Windows 10 April 2018 Update, we have a new Diagnostic Data Viewer app, that shows you, in plain text, all the diagnostic information Windows 10 sends to Microsoft.
 You can also delete the diagnostic data collected from Windows 10.

 To complement this new feature, Microsoft has also enhanced the Privacy controls in the Settings app, so that you get more control and transparency of your privacy when using Windows 10.